sneakyHulk/heyn.dev/content/posts/How-to-use-Fritz!Box-DynDNS-feature-with-cloudflare.md

 Since after the 7.50 Fritz!OS update http updates don't work anymore.
 Also, we want to create a more organised working context.
 There is another guide on how to integrate this into a docker compose enabled caddy reverse proxied system.
-It can be found at [Integration-of-Cloudflare-domain-update-service-for-use-with-Fritz!Box-DynDNS-feature]({{< ref "Integration-of-Cloudflare-domain-update-service-for-use-with-Fritz!Box-DynDNS-feature.md" >}}).
+It can be found at [Integration-of-a-local-Cloudflare-domain-update-service-for-use-with-Fritz!Box-DynDNS-feature]({{< ref "Integration-of-a-local-Cloudflare-domain-update-service-for-use-with-Fritz!Box-DynDNS-feature.md" >}}).